OL-Smart-Clicker/hardware-repo/README.md

 - `clicker/`
   - Contains the firmware for the Clicker device, a mobile unit that communicates with the Anchor for positioning and event tracking.
   - Main code: `clicker/Clicker/Clicker.ino`
   - Includes `secrets_template.h` for configuration of sensitive data (e.g., WiFi credentials, keys).
-Copy the contents of this file to `secrets.h` and fill in your values.
+Rename the file to `secrets.h` and fill in your values.

 ## Required Libraries